 There are many health benefits of iodine for thyroid health as well as a complex relationship.
 Research affirms that iodine, a micronutrient present in many of the foods we eat (in trace amounts), is key in helping the thyroid gland make thyroid hormones.
 The body cannot produce iodine by itself, we are required to get it from the foods we eat or supplemental sources.

 As micronutrient concentrations in the soils are depleted, due to natural or toxic overload factors, the foods that used to hold iodine have been depleted of their natural levels.
 People have gone from eating plant and sea-based foods, to processed junk foods.
 All of these factors cause iodine levels to suffer.

-The body does this by capturing iodine from the blood stream, and encasing it in a “iodine trap.”
+The body does this by capturing iodine from the blood stream, and encasing it in an “iodine trap.”
 Without adequate iodine, these hormones cannot be produced, and when this occurs, your health may suffer drastically.

 T3 and T4 are critical for metabolic functions that include metabolic rate, and the growth and smooth functionality of almost all of the body’s major organ systems.
 Research shows that, on a daily basis, a minimum of approximately 70 µg of iodine is needed to produce T3 and T4 hormones in the thyroid gland every day.
 When the thyroid does not have enough iodine, it can’t produce calcitonin, a chemical related to the body’s ability to keep calcium levels in balance.

 There is a delicate relationship between the thyroid gland, iodine levels, and overall health.
 Without iodine, energy levels plummet, hormones can become imbalanced, and physical and emotional states can suffer.

 In many areas of Europe, Russia, Asia, Australia and Africa, iodine deficiency is a serious health concern.
-Scientists agree that iodine deficiency is still a serious global health issue, and that insufficient levels of iodine in the thyroid is the most common cause of global brain damage.
-Estimates show that approximately 1.6 billion people are at risk for brain damage due to lack of iodine, and that these numbers fall heavily on unborn fetuses and children.
-Globally, a lack of iodine will effect around 50 million children.
+Scientists agree that iodine deficiency is still a serious global health issue and that insufficient levels of iodine in the thyroid is the most common cause of global brain damage.
+Estimates show that approximately 1.9 billion people are at risk for brain damage due to lack of iodine and that these numbers fall heavily on unborn fetuses and children.
+Globally, a lack of iodine will affect around 50 million children.